Food Preservation Hotline 509-477-2195

 If there is a topic that would be of interest to you and you have five or more people in your group, please contact me.

 I am available to share canning information at libraries, festivals, and other public events.
 Fees for those services vary.
-I am currently booking dates for Spring 2017.
-If you are interested in booking me for an event, please drop me a note at email@example.com for more information or to inquire about pricing and availability.
+I am currently booking dates for Summer 2017.
+If you are interested in booking me for an event, please drop me a note at firstname.lastname@example.org for more information or to inquire about pricing and availability.

 Extension programs and policies are consistent with federal and state laws and regulations on nondiscrimination regarding race, sex, religion, age, color, creed, national or ethnic origin; physical, mental, or sensory disability; marital status, sexual orientation, or status as a Vietnam-era or disabled veteran.
 Evidence of noncompliance may be reported through your local Extension office.